ziadoz/awesome-php/README.md

 * [PHP UK Conference](https://www.youtube.com/user/phpukconference/videos) - A collection of videos from the PHP UK Conference.
 * [Programming with Anthony](https://www.youtube.com/playlist?list=PLM-218uGSX3DQ3KsB5NJnuOqPqc5CW2kW) - A video series by Anthony Ferrara.
 * [Taking PHP Seriously](https://www.infoq.com/presentations/php-history) - A talk outlining PHP's strengths by Keith Adams of Facebook.
+* [Voices of the ElePHPant](https://voicesoftheelephpant.com/) - Interviews with members of PHP community.

 ## PHP Podcasts
-*Podcasts with a main focus on PHP topics*
+*Podcasts with a focus on PHP topics.*

 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.